 Oh boy, do I have a humbling story to share with you.
-Humbling because I basically relapsed to old patterns of anxiety.
+Humbling because I basically relapsed to old patterns of anxious feelings.

-So I’ve been gearing up to go to Chicago to help a team member in doTERRA teach a class to a group of about 50 women in business.
+So I’ve been gearing up to go to Chicago to help a team member in my company teach a class to a group of about 50 women in business.
 I’ve had this planned for a couple weeks.
 Chris can attest, I’ve been excited but also a nervous wreck.